 Employers urged to read carefully

 PSPRS is in the process of reversing changes made to state law in 2011 that created the Tier 1b DROP benefit structure for PSPRS members.

 This rollback was ordered by the PSPRS Board of Trustees who, under threat of litigation, wished to avoid a time-consuming and costly lawsuit that would leave PSPRS vulnerable based on the Arizona Supreme Court’s guidance in the Fields and Hall cases.
 The legislature agreed, and passed Senate Bill 1146 in 2019, which was signed by the Governor on April 1, 2019.

-Some employers – about 110 of 271 – will have to assist PSPRS in providing refunds of the contributions that Tier 1b members paid into PSPRS plus interest on those contributions for those members who are still participating in the DROP program.
+Some employers – about 110 of 271 – will have to assist PSPRS in providing refunds of the contributions that Tier 1b members paid into PSPRS plus interest on those contributions for those members who are still participating in the DROP program as of April.
 This process will be nearly identical to that used to carry out the Hall-Parker contribution refunds in 2017/18.
 PSPRS will provide employers with a list of members affected and their refund amounts, and per federal regulations, employers will need to process the refunds.
 The expense for employers will be offset through PSPRS contribution credits, similar to the Hall-Parker credits.